Boehner: No Difference Between Raising Revenue From Middle Class Or Wealthy

 Boehner is wrong on two points.
 First, there is no reason to believe that restoring Clinton-era tax rates on incomes over $250,000 will prevent the economy from growing; on the contrary, rate increases on the wealthy in 1992 and 1994 were followed by a tremendous economic boom.
 Second, it clearly matters where the revenue comes from; as Boehner and the Republicans’ own rhetoric acknowledges, the middle class needs fiscal relief — not an increased burden.

-The full interview between Boehner and Wallace can be seen here; the exchange on tax rates begins at the 5:33 mark.
+The full interview between Boehner and Wallace can be seen " target="_blank">here; the exchange on tax rates begins at the 5:33 mark.

 Perhaps Boehner doesn’t care where new revenue comes from because he hasn’t yet figured it out.
 When Wallace pressed Boehner to name specific loopholes and deductions that he’d be willing to eliminate in order to make up the revenue lost by extending the Bush tax cuts for the wealthy, Boehner declined — as Romney and Paul Ryan did repeatedly during the campaign — telling Wallace, “I’m not going to debate this or negotiate this with you.”